nicebots-xyz/botkit/readme.md

 - `bot`: The Discord bot instance.
 - `logger`: A logger instance for logging messages.
 - `config`: The configuration dictionary for the extension from the `config.yml` file.
+All config keys will always be lowercased for compatibility with environment variables.

 ## Contributing